$0 South Dakota Foster Care Quick-Start Checklist

 The Honest Range

-Families who have lived in multiple states in the past five years add time for Adam Walsh Act registry checks, which depend on other states' response timelines and can vary from days to months.
+Families who have lived in multiple states in the past five years add time for Adam Walsh Act registry checks, whose response times vary by state and can take weeks.

 The Licensing Steps and What Each Requires

-Step 1: Initial inquiry (Week 1) Call your regional DSS office or the DSS statewide line.
+Step 1: Initial inquiry Call your regional DSS office or the DSS statewide line.
 Express interest in fostering.
-A licensing specialist will typically respond within a week and provide an application packet.
-This step takes as long as it takes you to make the call.
+A licensing specialist will provide or arrange the application packet and explain the next steps; response timing varies.
+Ask which paperwork should be completed before the first meeting.

 At this step, get the PRIDE training schedule for your region.
 Training cohorts have fixed start dates.
 If the next one starts in 3 weeks, apply immediately.
 If the next one is in 3 months, you have time but shouldn't wait.

-Step 3: Background checks (Weeks 2-8) Submit fingerprints for the DCI (South Dakota Division of Criminal Investigation) and FBI checks.
+Step 3: Background checks Submit fingerprints for the DCI (South Dakota Division of Criminal Investigation) and FBI checks.
 These are typically done at the same appointment.
-The state DCI check costs approximately $50 for the combined state and FBI submission.
+The state DCI check costs $50 for the combined state and FBI submission.

 The Central Registry check (substantiated child abuse and neglect records within South Dakota) is a separate form sent directly to DSS in Pierre.

 If any household member has lived outside South Dakota in the past five years, out-of-state registry checks under the Adam Walsh Act are initiated — and this is where timelines diverge.
-Some states respond in days.
-Others take 6-8 weeks.
+Response times vary by state and can take weeks.
 You cannot control this.
-Starting it early is the only mitigation.
+Starting it early is the main mitigation.

-Step 4: Physical examinations (Weeks 2-6) All adults (18+) in the household need a physical examination by a licensed physician confirming they are free from communicable diseases or conditions that would impair their ability to care for a child.
-Schedule this early — it often takes 2-4 weeks to get a family medicine appointment.
+Step 4: Physical examinations All adults (18+) in the household need a physical examination by a licensed physician confirming they are free from communicable diseases or conditions that would impair their ability to care for a child.
+Schedule this early.

-Step 5: PRIDE pre-service training (Weeks 4-16, depending on scheduling) The 30-hour PRIDE training is typically delivered across 6-9 sessions over 5-9 weeks.
-In urban areas (Sioux Falls, Rapid City), cohorts may start monthly.
-In rural areas, quarterly is common.
+Step 5: PRIDE pre-service training The 30-hour PRIDE training is typically delivered across 6-9 sessions.
+Schedules vary by region, and sessions may be quarterly in rural areas.

 Online supplement modules through FosterParentCollege.com are available and some regional offices accept a hybrid completion — but check with your regional DSS office first to confirm what's accepted.